zeekay/polar/README.md

 [open an issue](https://github.com/convex-dev/polar/issues) or [reach out on Discord](https://discord.gg/convex) if you run into any issues.

+Products created prior to using this component need to be synced with Convex using the `syncProducts` function.

 ### Initialize the Polar client

 Create a Polar client in your Convex backend: